giis-uniovi/qacover/README.md

-QACover makes use of [p6spy](https://github.com/p6spy/p6spy) to intercept the jdbc calls, [TdRules](https://github.com/giis-uniovi/tdrules) to get the database schema and invoke the [SQLRules Service](https://in2test.lsi.uniovi.es/sqlrules/) to generate the Coverage Rules.
+QACover makes use of [p6spy](https://github.com/p6spy/p6spy) to intercept the jdbc calls, [TdRules](https://github.com/giis-uniovi/tdrules) to get the database schema and invoke the [SQLRules Service](https://in2test.lsi.uniovi.es/sqlrules/) to generate the coverage rules.
 The execution of everything is made in local against the database configured in the connection string.

 The internal structure of the main QACover packages (prefix `giis.qacover.`) is shown below (the prefixes are omitted for simplicity):